karmic64/KokonoePlayer/README.md

 Simply `#include <kn.h>`, then call the functions as you would any other.
 Make sure you set `$(KN_DIR)` as a header file directory in your `Makefile`!

+### Thread-safety precautions

+KokonoePlayer functions are **not** thread-safe.
+You must ensure that only one is ever called at a time.

+To request the Z80 bus (e.g. for DMA), it is OK to simply write directly to the bus request register.
+However, do not call `kn_reset` or `kn_play` while the Z80 bus must be held, because they will release the bus.

 ## KokonoePlayer function reference

 ### kn_reset